Crying babies part 2: Making sense of baby's crying and fussing

 Part three of this series will finalise integrated, evidence-based management of feeding and address management of the baby’s sleep and sensory needs, and maternal mental health.

 Dr Pamela Douglas is a GP and Medical Director of Possums & Co www.possumsonline.com, a charity which educates health professionals in the evidence-based Neuroprotective Developmental Care (NDC) or Possums programs, including the Possums Baby and Toddler Sleep Program.
+(This program is now available inside Milk & Moon, our exciting new home for parents.
+Milk & Moon membership includes everything in the Possums Baby and Toddler Sleep Program, the Gestalt Breastfeeding Program, and the Parent Hub, plus many additional resources.
+We are no longer selling these products separately, but as an all-in-one plus much more membership through Milk & Moon.)
 If you wish, you can refer to .
-There are lots of free videos and other resources for parents with babies here, and online parent peer support is available for a nominal fee.
+Free videos and other resources for parents with babies are available here, and online parent peer support is available for a nominal fee (also now available inside Milk & Moon).
 Pam is a Senior Lecturer with the Primary Care Clinical Unit, The University of Queensland, and Adjunct Associate Professor, School of Nursing and Midwifery, Griffith University.
 She is author of The discontented little baby book: all you need to know about feeds, sleep and crying.

 1. Moore T, Arefadib N, Deery A, West S. The first thousand days: an evidence paper.
 Parkville, Victoria: Centre for Community Child Health, Murdoch Children’s Research Institute, 2017.